Babakan Madang

+Babakan Madang was previously part of Citeureup district before it was split off from the southern part of the district in 1999.

+Babakan Madang District covers an area of 78.23 km2. and had a population of 103,049 at the 2010 Census and 114,641 at the 2020 Census; the official estimate as at mid 2023 was 121,972 - comprising 62,838 males and 59,134 females.
+The administrative centre is at the town of Babakan Mandang, and the district is sub-divided into nine villages (desa), all sharing the postcode of 16810, as listed below with their areas and populations as at mid 2023.

+History

+Babakan Madang District was created from the southern part of Citeureup District in 1999.

 Features of the district

 Babakan Madang features a lot of new housing complexes and planned neighbourhoods built to serve commuters to Jakarta; with most of these projects being centred in an area now known as "Sentul".
 Out of all the many architectural and real estate projects that have ever taken place here, most were from the construction of "Sentul City".

 Lying within these neighbourhoods and "Sentul City" itself, is the famous Sentul International Circuit, which has hosted plentiful of international racing events in the past, namely in the years/seasons of 1996–97, 2005–07, and 2008.
 Also within the district is the large Sentul International Convention Center (or SICC for short), which became one of Greater Jakarta's largest and well-known commercial conference halls.

 Overall, the main way to access both Sentul and Babakan Madang, is through the Jagorawi toll road, which is located on the district's western edge.
 It has direct access to both the capital city; that is Jakarta, as well as to Bogor and Ciawi to the south.